-Launch a sustained storytelling campaign to amplify awareness of climate change and sea level rise impacts in the Bay Area.
+Launch a sustained storytelling campaign to amplify awareness of climate change, sea level rise impacts, and Bay health in the Bay Area.
 Listen and learn from residents' direct experiences and empower them to advance their own solutions for climate adaptation.
 Encourage youth, neighborhoods, and frontline communities to shape and share their own stories.
-Base stories on local successes and hopeful narratives about what makes the Bay Area special, including the region's unique natural ecosystems and culture of activism.
+Base stories on local successes and hopeful narratives about what makes the Bay Area special, including the Bay's unique natural ecosystems and culture of environmental and social activism.
+Allow communities to share their stories of concern, risk, needs, and loss in order to center these narratives and base future adaptation planning on mitigating these challenges.
 Share stories widely, and make them available on diverse platforms - newspapers, radio, television, social media, neighborhood news apps, and the web.
 Use these stories to train local government staff about the communities they serve and increase trust between communities and local staff (coordinated with the trainings outlined in Task 2.1).